 New Town is served by 3 schools, including 1 primary, 1 secondary, 1 combined.
 The average ICSEA score is 1020, which is around the national average of 1,000.
 Public transport access includes 60 bus stops.

-From an investment perspective, New Town offers a gross rental yield of 2.3%, rated as low yield.
+On the investment side, The gross rental yield works out to roughly 3.2%, which reads as moderate yield.
 Property prices are near the state median ($883K/$750K).
 The price-to-income ratio of 10.6x is considered stretched.
 House prices have moved -6.9% year-on-year.
+Population growth of -0.2% year-on-year points to declining demand fundamentals.
+Building approvals have changed +0% year-on-year, indicating steady development activity.